mikro-orm/mikro-orm/docs/docs/logging.md

 If you want more control over what is logged and how, use the `loggerFactory` option in your config and either extend the `DefaultLogger` class or make your `Logger` from scratch:

 #### Extending `DefaultLogger`

-We can extend the `DefaultLogger` instead of implementing everything from scratch.
+You can extend the `DefaultLogger` instead of implementing everything from scratch.
 It is also exported from the `@mikro-orm/core` package:

 ```ts
 class CustomLogger extends DefaultLogger {